-By becoming either a hackney carriage (taxi) or private hire driver you can play a part in delivering safe, reliable and integrated transport to everybody who lives, works or visits Leeds.
+By becoming either a Hackney carriage (taxi) or private hire driver you can play a part in delivering safe, reliable and integrated transport to everybody who lives, works or visits Leeds.

-Application forms to become a taxi or private hire vehicle driver are available to download below, along with the relevant guidance notes (introductory guidance notes are available in a number of translations).
+Application forms to become a taxi or private hire vehicle driver are available to download from this page along with the relevant guidance notes (introductory guidance notes are available in a number of translations).
 You can also either telephone or email the taxi and private hire licensing section and ask for application forms to be sent to your home address or you can call in person and ask for the necessary application form.

 There are specific requirements that you must meet in order to progress with an application.